swcarpentry/r-novice-gapminder/04-seeking-help.md

 ?"+"
 ~~~

+### Getting help on packages

+Many packages come with "vignettes": tutorials and extended example documentation.
+`vignette()` will list all vignettes for all installed packages,
+`vignette(package="package-name")` will list all available vignettes for a
+package, and `vignette("vignette-name")` will open the vignette for that package.

+If a package doesn't have any vignettes, you can usually find help by typing
+`help("package-name")`.

 ### When you kind of remember the function

 If you're not sure what package a function is in, or how its specifically spelled you can do a fuzzy search: